 Several big companies of India and all across the globe have already started to shut down till the situation gets in control.
 The virus outbreak has forced most large tech companies to either shut down for a few months.
 They are taking every possible precaution and therefore relying on remote tools.
 As a precautionary measure, Infosys departed one of its buildings in Bengaluru.
 Another case of Dell India, where the company has quarantined one of their employees who has tested positive for Covid-19 after he returned from the US.
 According to the spokesperson of Dell, all team members who came in contact with him have been asked to work from home.

-Well, work from home might sound a good decision right now but it can be very dangerous for IT companies and other sectors.
-This step can lead to leakage of sensitive information and data thefts and no company wants to put themselves in risk.
-The Department of Telecom (DoT) doesn’t allow the office’s VPN (virtual private network) to connect to home IT infrastructure.
+Well, work from home might sound like a good decision right now but it can be very dangerous for IT companies and other sectors.
+This step can lead to leakage of sensitive information and data thefts and no company wants to put itself at risk.
+The Department of Telecom (DoT) doesn’t allow the office’s VPN (a virtual private network) to connect to home IT infrastructure.
 But DoT is likely to offer a four-week exemption to this rule.

 In this article, you will get to know how the coronavirus is impacting marketing along with the data.

 The virus has caused retail sales to drop and businesses are going to suffer for at least to recover from the losses over a year.
 For instance, Apple has shut down its stores to help reduce the spread.
 This means not just the companies but even the employees have to fight for survival.
 If we look at the monetary loss globally, the COVID-19 will cost the global economy $2.7 trillion which is humongous.
 Companies are not only losing money but they are losing traffic and conversions.